geraintpalmer/SAS-R/LabSheets/Week_02.md

         num += 3  # Add 3 to num
         print num

-2. The following is an example of a single line comment in the middle of some code:

-        num = 2
-        num += 3  # Add 3 to num
-        print num

 2. For short bits of code typing directly in to the interpreter is fine (and in fact sometimes very helpful).
 However, for longer pieces of code one needs to write a file containing all the commands.
 Open a script and type the same code as above:

         print "Hello world"